magento/devdocs/src/upgrade-compatibility-tool/run.md

   - Upgrade
 ---

-The Upgrade Compatibility Tool ALPHA is a command line tool that checks a Magento instance against a specific version by analyzing all the non-Magento modules installed on it.
+The Upgrade Compatibility Tool is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules installed in it.
+Returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.

-The Upgrade Compatibility Tool identifies potential problems that must be fixed in your custom code before attempting to upgrade to a newer version of Magento.
+The Upgrade Compatibility Tool identifies potential problems that must be fixed in your code before attempting to upgrade to a newer version of Adobe Commerce.

-The tool returns a list of errors and warnings that you must address before upgrading to a new version of Magento.

 ## Use the Upgrade Compatibility Tool